 💡

-Tip: A shard benefit is the optimized working capital for both parties.
+Tip: A shared benefit is the optimized working capital for both parties.
 Suppliers enjoy quicker access to cash, while buyers can reduce their procurement costs.

 How Is an Early Pay Discount Calculated?